Power naps are one of the best ways to regain energy naturally - especially if you’re feeling exhausted.

 4. Don’t nap after 3 pm - napping too late into the afternoon can impact sleep quality at night.
 Generally, the body starts to feel tired every 8 hours.
 So if you wake up at 7 am, it’s likely that your energy will take a dip at 3 pm.

 5. Try a coffee nap - coffee naps are real, and many people swear by the benefits.
 If you’re wondering how to coffee nap, you don’t need to think too hard.
-Just take a coffee shot before your nap, but ensure you drink it quickly and nap straight away.
+Just take a coffee shot before your nap, but ensure you drink it quickly and rest straight away.

-The logic behind a coffee nap is that caffeine takes around 20 minutes to kick in, the same time as the length of a perfect nap.
+The logic behind a coffee nap is that caffeine takes around 20 minutes to kick in, the same time as the length of a short nap.
 Coffee naps increase energy by releasing more adenosine in the body, a compound that promotes healthy sleep.
 The only way to know if a coffee nap is right for you is to give it a try.